-How to Create an Implementation Plan
+Steps to Create an Implementation Plan

-Step 1: Start with the goals
+Step 1: Document the goals

-Apart from documenting the goal that you’re planning to achieve at the end, this step also involves explaining the mission statement of a project and listing the assumed risks.
+Apart from stating the goal you’re planning to achieve at the end, this step also involves explaining the mission statement of a project and listing the assumed risks.
 Think about possible risks to have more realistic expectations of what the final outcome will be (a more thorough risk assessment will be performed later).
 This step will be documented in the introduction to the implementation plan.

 Step 2: Break down a project into tasks

-Represent a project as a list of tasks that must be completed to ensure the project delivery.
+Represent a project as a list of tasks that must be completed to ensure project delivery.
 Establish important milestones and due dates, set priorities.

 Step 3: Define the team members’ roles and responsibilities